Evertras/live-leaderboards/docs/tech-choices.md

 raw data of scores and generate various views and other data points off of them, and enable real-time viewing more easily in particular.

+## Cloud tech

+Going with AWS because I already have an account, I'm familiar with it, and it's the gold standard.
+The free tiers of things should be plenty for us to work with as well.

 ## Assumptions

 Suppose 1000 users.
 Each user plays 1 round of golf per week, with 3 average